-of thyssenkrupp Rasselstein GmbH
+of thyssenkrupp Rasselstein GmbH Activities to implement the due diligence obligations for the import of tin according to Regulation (EU) 2017/821

-Activities to implement the due diligence obligations for the import of tin according to Regulation (EU) 2017/821 thyssenkrupp Rasselstein GmbH is one of the leading suppliers of high-quality packaging steel in the world.
-At the site in Andernach, Germany - the largest production facility of its kind in the world - around 1.5 million tons of tinned or special chromium-coated packaging steel are produced annually and distributed in the form of coils or sheets.
+About thyssenkrupp Rasselstein GmbH thyssenkrupp Rasselstein GmbH is one of the leading suppliers of high-quality packaging steel in the world.
+At the site in Andernach, Germany - the largest production facility of its kind in the world - up to 1.5 million tons of tinned or special chromium-coated packaging steel are produced annually and distributed in the form of coils or sheets.
+About 2,400 employees serve around 400 customers in 80 countries in a variety of markets - from manufacturers of food and pet food cans to manufacturers of aerosol cans, containers for chemical products, as well as for crown corks and twist-off closures.
+Expert teams in service, sales and technical customer service complete the product portfolio.